 As a gamer, you use both keyboard and mouse simultaneously for long periods of time.
 You need devices that let you maintain a relaxed and comfortable posture.
 You should avoid a setup that requires you to reach your mouse arm out to the side.

-Here’s how to measure your resting posture to work out what keyboard form factors will allow you to maintain a good ergonomic posture.
+Here’s a step-by-step guide to help you identify your keyboard resting posture.
+You can use this to work out what keyboard form factors will allow you to maintain an ergonomic posture.

 - Clear out some space on your desk.
 Move your keyboard and mouse aside.